deepnight/deepnightLibs/README.md

 ## dn.M

-My Math class re-implementation, with high-performances in mind:
+My re-implementation of the Math class, with high-performances in mind:

 ```haxe
 M.fmin(0.5, 0.9); // 0.5